Building a new mobile-focused design system that scales to support all user interfaces across React, iOS, and Android platforms.

 To do so, the DS team sought to understand the loop from the perspective of different key stakeholders.
 Qualitative 30 min. interviews were conducted with: Product Managers, Designers, Web Developers, iOS Developers, Android Developers and Content Manager.

-As we worked our way through understanding our own system, a lot of problems began to uncover themselves.
+Through understanding our own system, a lot of problems began to uncover themselves.
 For example, it became clear that because not everything was built, there was a lot of wasted time between engineers and designers trying to juggle what they could and couldn't use.

 Through research, we identified three main problems we wanted to focus on creating solutions for:

-1. Piecemeal availability was causing unnecessary confusion.
+1. Piecemeal availability was hindering progress.

 2. Existing DS design and developer documentation was fragmented.

-2. How can we increase code adoption?
+2. Has there been an increase in code adoption?

 Lists were used in some capacity by different designers, all working with their own version.
 As pages such as Trading and Settings were built, they were going to rely heavily on Lists and the component needed to be thought through from end to end.